 If you’re planning a corporate golf day and you want to save some cash and sort everything out yourself, we’re also here to help.
 Here we lay out some of the most important aspects which will help you come up with a plan for your corporate golf days.

 Set a budget and stick to it.
 Not too sure how much it should cost.
 Try asking people who’ve hosted in them in the past.
 Generally speaking, you should be setting a budget of around £1000 – £50000 depending on the number of people going and the level of event management you want.
 If you’re a smaller business and your budget is tight look into smaller golf clubs in your area.

 For businesses with bigger budgets, you have your choice of the better courses including some of the best courses around the UK.

 Getting the venue right

 You want a venue that show’s your business in the best light.
 The venue is most dependent on the budget but don’t be put off if you’re on a smaller budget.

-The devil is in the detail and that’s definitely right when it comes to booking any type of event.
-Double checking and even triple checking everything is in place weeks before the day will definitely make everything run as smooth as possible.
+The devil is in the detail and that’s right when it comes to booking any type of event.
+Double-checking and even triple checking everything is in place weeks before the day will make everything run as smoothly as possible.